Rude Talk in Athens

 “At once sexy and repulsive, the novel manages to plant sharp moral and cultural barbs in its gorge-feast of a plot.” —Publishers Weekly

-His work has appeared in the Los Angeles Times, the Los Angeles Review of Books, Salon, Vulture, Alta, and Literary Hub.
+His work has appeared in the Los Angeles Times, Salon, Alta, Literary Hub, and others.
 He is an associate professor in the MFA program for Writing and Writing for the Performing Arts at the University of California Riverside, Palm Desert Graduate Center.

 He’s written award-winning screenplays and some television shows.